The Members Coal India Limited

 During 2021-22 61268 employees have been trained in house out of this13292 were executives and 47976 were non-executives.
 A total of 3240 employees have beentrained outbound out of this 3101 were executives and 139 were non-executives.
 During theFY 21-22 more than 526755 training man-days were achieved for these employees includingexecutives and non-executives (excluding contract workers).
 34427 contract workers weretrained in the financial year 2021-22.

 Due to pandemic restrictions 3 executives were sent for foreigntrainings in this Financial Year.

 16.2 Engagement of Apprentices:

-During the year 2020-21 10249 Apprentices were engaged through NATSand NAPS portals which constitutes 2.99 % of total manpower including contractor workersin CIL and its subsidiaries.
+In CIL and its subsidiaries 8295 Apprentices were engaged through NATSand NAPS portals which constituted around 2.55 % of total manpower including contractorworkers.

 16.3 Special Initiatives:

-The Industrial Relations scenario in CIL & its Subsidiaries duringthe financial year remained cordial.
+The Industrial Relations scenario in CIL & its subsidiaries duringthe financial year remained cordial.
 Joint Consultative Committees and other BipartiteCommittees at Unit/Area levels and Subsidiary (HQ) levels continued to function inharmony.
-Meetings of Bilateral Committees were held at regular intervals at CIL to addressIR Welfare Productivity/Production Safety issues.
-Except for few minor issues of localnature at few Subsidiaries there had been no major IR problem in the company.
+Meetings of Bilateral Committees were held at regular intervals at CIL to addressIR Welfare Productivity/Production Safety etc. issues.
+Except for a few minor issues oflocal nature at a few subsidiaries there has been no major IR problem in the company.

 20.1 Housing facilities

-In CIL and its Subsidiaries company quarters are provided to alleligible employees subject to availability and Company rules.
-Regular repair andmaintenance including thorough repair of these housings are undertaken regularly toprovide decent housing to employees.
+In CIL and its subsidiaries all eligible employees are providedcompany quarters subject to availability and Company rules.
+Regular repair and maintenanceincluding thorough repair of these housings are undertaken regularly to provide decenthousing to employees.